DerAlbertCom/xUnit.ReSharper.Naming/readme.txt

 vs10.0 is the Visual Studio Version

 PlugIns between ReSharper Version are NOT interchangeable.
-In this release only a Version for 5.1 is included, for other Version of ReSharper you have to build it by yourself.
+In this release only a Versions for 5.0 and 5.1 are included.

 xUnit.NET